yereverluvinunclebert/GDIP-Image-List/README.md

-Purpose   : Replacement of the RichClient imageList using the scripting.dictionary and GDI+ to store and pull VB6 native type images.
+Purpose   :  A replacement of the RichClient imageList using scripting.dictionary and GDI+ to store and extract VB6 native type images.
-             JPG, BMP, PNG tested so far.
+             JPG, BMP, PNG tested.

              PNGs will display correctly with transparency when rendered to a VB6 control using GDI+.